kopiro/homebridge-playstation/README.md

 Once you've done that, go to Settings > System > Remote Play > Link Device and provide the PIN code.

-Now just restart the HomeBridge instance, and add your fresh new PlayStation as extra accessory using "Add Accessory" in the Home app.
+Now just restart the HomeBridge instance, and you should see a message like `"Please add [PS5 XYZ] manually in Home app.
+Setup Code: 111-22-333"` in the Homebridge logs; it's time to add your fresh new PlayStation as extra accessory using "Add Accessory" in the Home app.

 ## Parameters